MicrosoftDocs/SupportArticles-docs/support/developer/webapps/iis/health-diagnostic-performance/troubleshoot-failed-requests-using-tracing-in-iis-85.md

 ## Enable Failed Request Tracing

-After you enable Failed Request Tracing, you need to configure the path where the log files will reside.
+After you enable Failed Request Tracing, you need to configure the path of the log files.
 In this section, you will enable Failed Request Tracing for the default web site and specify where to store the log files, and then configure the failure for which to generate failure logs.

 ### Step 1: Enable Failed Request Tracing for the site and configure the log file directory